dagronf/DSFSparkline/README.md

 | `DSFSparklineOverlay.RangeHighlight` | Highlight a range of y-values on the sparkline |
 | `DSFSparklineOverlay.GridLines` | Draw lines at specified y-values on the sparkline |

-### Prebuilt sparkline views

-DSFSparkline has a number of 'prebuilt' sparkline views available with a more limited scope, designed to be quicker to add to your project, especially relating to Interface Builder (the pre-built types provide an `@IBDesignable` interface) so you can design the look of your graph from directly within Interface Builder.

-Every prebuilt sparkline view has a SwiftUI companion view.

-You can find a lot of examples of prebuilt sparkline views in projects in the `Demos` subfolder.

-If you've used `DSFSparklines` prior to v4, these are the original view types that you used to display your sparklines.

 <details>
   <summary>Available prebuilt types</summary>